silvxlabs/quicfire-tools/paper.md

 # Conclusion

 `quicfire-tools` simplifies the creation, management, and analysis of QUIC-Fire simulations, enabling users to programatically and interact with the inputs and outputs.
-By defining a consistent framework for representing input files, the package offers a framework for integration of QUIC-Fire with fuel modeling platforms and large ensemble applications.
+By defining a consistent framework for representing input files, the package provides a user-friendly python class structure that facilites integration of QUIC-Fire with fuel modeling platforms and large ensemble applications.
 Furthermore, its streamlined processing of QUIC-Fire output files aids with data analysis, visualization, and communication of results.
-The flexibile framework of `quicfire-tools` also allows for the package to keep pace with QUIC-Fire's active development.
+The flexible framework of `quicfire-tools` also allows for the package to keep pace with QUIC-Fire's active development.

 # Acknowledgements